Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • tachycardia;

-If facial allergy is not treated, the person may die.
-Sometimes there is a heat form.
-Often, this facial allergy is combined with the sun.
-It is possible after taking baths, hot showers, baths or saunas.
+If the allergy on the face is not treated, then the person may die.
+Sometimes there is a thermal form.
+Often this allergy on the face is combined with the sun.
+It is possible after taking a bath, a hot shower, visiting a bath or sauna.

 Examination and treatment tactics

-Doctors know methods of treating patients with facial allergies, what to do in this situation and the possible consequences.
+Doctors know the methods of treating patients with allergies on the face, what to do in this situation and the possible consequences.
 There are a large number of diseases with a similar clinical picture.
-Before you get rid of allergies on the face, you need to exclude another pathology.
-It is necessary to interview the patient.
+Before you get rid of an allergy on your face, you need to exclude another pathology.
+The patient needs to be interviewed.
 This is necessary to identify a potential allergen.
 The following studies are being carried out:

 • dermatoscopy;